jvos415/redeploy_render/README.md

 #### How to use

- - Make sure that `jq` is install on your system (https://jqlang.org/download/)
+ - Make sure that `jq` is installed on your system (https://jqlang.org/download/)
  - Pull down repo
  -
  - Update `.env` vars using the `.env.sample` as a guide